Chesterfield tramway: Trolleybuses

 A new depot was built at Thornfield, Stonegavels, consisting of a steel frame with corrugated iron cladding.
 It was 295 ft by 150 ft, with a floor area of 30000 sqft.
 It could stable 100 vehicles, and was used by motorbuses as well as the trolleybuses.
 In order to access the building, trolleybuses travelled along Hardwick Street and entered from the back, allowing them to leave from the front when starting service.

-Within a month of the new service starting, the Corporation decided to extend the northern route from Whittington Moor to New Whittington, a distance of just over 2 mi.
+Within a month of the new service starting, the corporation decided to extend the northern route from Whittington Moor to New Whittington, a distance of just over 2 mi.
 Trolleybuses began running to New Whittington on 29 July 1929.
-Two lowheight double deck trolleybuses were purchased in 1931, from Ransomes of Ipswich.
+Two low height double deck trolleybuses were purchased in 1931, from Ransomes of Ipswich.
 The final expansion of the fleet took place in 1936, when three Karrier-Clough model E4 trolleybuses were bought second-hand from York, where the York trolleybus system had closed on 5 January 1935.
 They did not last long at Chesterfield, as the decision to replace the trolleybuses with motor buses was made in 1937.
 Reasons for the closure included the need for renewal of the overhead wiring, the cost of electricity, and the fact that extensions to the system were hampered by a number of low railway bridges.
 The system closed on 24 March 1938, when the final journey consisted of two single deck vehicles filled with councillors.
 The unwanted vehicles were stored in a field at the side of the depot, where they remained until the summer, with no attempts being made to sell them.
 They were eventually sold to a scrapyard for £80.50.